TEM #023: Long days, short years.

 Dr. Jena

 P.S.
-If you’re not applying this year and know someone who is - forward this email and encourage them to join The Education Mindset.
+If you’re not applying this year and know someone who is - forward this email and encourage them to join this newsletter.
 They’re welcome to enter to win a Strategy Session, too!

 Dr. Jena Pugh